jtcrawford4/DetailEmpire/DetailEmpire/notes.md

 //TODO
     - consolidate inventory/store item into UseableItem with enum for type
     - fontAwesome icons
-    - xp set to 0 when level changes

 //utils
     - MoneyText, always formatted for 2 decimals